pnlbwh/pnlNipype/docs/TUTORIAL-PNL.md

 <img src="https://github.com/monicalyons/pnlNipype/blob/monicalyons-patch-1/Misc/good_fs.png" width="80%">

 The first thing to look for that will be immediately obvious is whether the label map and the T1 image are aligned in the same way.
-The easiest way to do many of these checks is to reduce the opacity of the label map in the same way that you did with the masks you’ve made.
+The easiest way to do many of these checks is to reduce the opacity of the label map in the same way that you did with the masks you've made.

 Next you will want to scroll through all of the slices of the brain and check if major portions of brain are missing anywhere.
 FreeSurfer does tend to be a little under inclusive with the cortical gray matter but that is considered okay.
 Here are a few examples of brains that were bad enough that they failed the check due to large missing chunks: